EloquentOps/retool-ai-chat-plus/README.md

 ### Basic Chat Setup

 1. Add the AI Chat Plus component to your Retool app
-2. Connect it to your AI agent query
+2. Connect it to your AI Query or Agent Query
-3. Configure the `submitQuery` event to trigger your agent
+3. Configure the `submitQuery` event to trigger your query
-4. Set up the `queryResponse` property to receive agent responses
+4. Set up the `queryResponse` property to receive query responses

+**Choosing Between AI Query and Agent Query**:
+- Use **AI Query** for simple LLM interactions without tools or complex workflows
+- Use **Agent Query** for advanced workflows requiring tools, multi-step reasoning, or approval workflows

 ### Widget Configuration